The following is a true story, exactly the way I remember it. Not that I could ever forget my time in that tiny warmup pool...

 The warmup pool clouded up like milk, became greasier than sweat, and the air was borderline toxic.
 My eyes and throat burned.
 Everyone was miserable, including the coaches.

-That small, four-lane, 3-foot deep lap pool was the primary warmup pool for the entire meet.
+That small, four-lane, 3-foot deep, 90,000 gallon lap pool was the primary warmup pool for the entire meet.
 The meet had 850 swimmers, ranging from regional qualifiers up to Michael Phelps himself.
 Rumor has it, the year before, he actually refused to come back unless they improved the air in the warmup pool.
 Enter Paddock Evacuator.
-The only problem was it wasn't installed in the right location, so the air was horrible.
+The only problem was it wasn't installed in the right location, so the air was still bad.

 Outside in the parking lot, I was talking with my fellow swimmers--total strangers at the time--about trying to warm up in there.
 One guy told me it was far worse in previous years.
 "Are you kidding me?
 It used to be worse in there?!"
 Evidently so.